after12am/summary/README.md

 =======

 Summary is a python module to extract main content from the web page.
-This script was originally implemented by Nakatani Shuyo with ruby.
+This was originally implemented by Nakatani Shuyo with ruby.
+His strategy and implementation about extraction is great.
+But there is room for improvement.
-But his script extracts text including garbage, e.g. comments of blog entry.
+The extracted includes the garbages, e.g. comments of blog entry.
-So I improved not to extract that garbage as increasing of precision of calculating Layout Block, upon implementing this with python.
+So I improved not to extract those as increasing of precision of calculating Layout Block, upon implementing with python.
-In addition, I added function to extract specious and appropriate title, even if being not a standard coding about html document.
+Summary extracts specious and appropriate title in addition to main content, even if being broken.

-Summary is useful, and its usage is so simple that you call 1 api.
-Now, let's dive into web.
+## Strategy

+1. removes the unnecessary elements from the web page.
+2. divides block elements into layout blocks and empty blocks.
+3. scores the those blocks.
+4. clusters the high score blocks that are next each others.
+5. scores the clusters.
+6. high score cluster is what we have been seeking.

 ## Install